mparrett/altspacevr-project-todomvc-ops/README.md

 Currently, one machine is provisioned for the web server and another for the database.
 To be kind to aging Macbooks, the Vagrant Virtualbox VMs are given minimal memory resources.

-The instructions below were written with MacOS in mind, but could be adapted to other platforms.
+The instructions below were written with MacOS in mind but could easily be adapted to other platforms.

 ### Design Decisions / Principles